mourice-oduor/JavaScript/README.md

 # JavaScript-learnig
-Simple self-taught programs and libraries in JavaScript
+Simple self-taught programs and beginner projects in JavaScript